buhrmi/buhrmi/README.md

 Welcome to my GitHub profile.
 In here you can find a lot of crap, but also some useful stuff.

-I'm available for hire.
-Should you hire me?
-Well, yeah.
-Here's a list of things I'm good at:
+Here's a list of things I currently do or have done for a living:

 - Chatbot development for platforms like Discord, Twitch, Telegram, etc.
 - Web development with Ruby on Rails and Svelte